afreidz/dots/README.md

 # DOTS
-My "dotfiles" for i3-gaps on Linux
+My "dotfiles" for awesomewm on Linux

 ## DEPS USED IN THIS CONFIG
 - pkill